wp-plugins/wordpress-dashboard-editor/readme.txt

 Donate link: http://anthologyoi.com/about/donate/
 Tags: dashboard, admin panel, edit dashboard, dashboard, admin, widget, feeds, integration, edit Requires at least: 2.0.0
-Tested up to: 2.3
+Tested up to: 2.5 (Trunk)
-Stable tag: 0.2
+Stable tag: 1.0

 With this plugin you can remove sections of the dashboard, add new code, or even add Sidebar Widgets.

 == Description ==
  This plugin allows you to add whatever you want to the Wordpress dashboard through PHP and HTML even **Sidebar Widgets**.
 You can also wipe the entire dashboard or individually remove some of the more irritating sections like the Dev news, Planet Wordpress and the getting started section.

+In WordPress 2.5, the code is cleaner, the plugin is more responsive and you can add both "real" sidebar widgets, or add "fake" ones to match the dashboard.

 == Installation ==
 Basic Installation (If you are new to Wordpress you should probably use this.):